Skip to main content ] Facebook Twitter Member area

 Taking the time to properly plan your move will help you achieve everything in the ideal timeframe; this will minimise costs and stress, and maximise profit/income.

-Other points you need to consider include:
+Other aspects you’ll need to consider include:

-• The physical aspects of packing and transporting your belongings in your new home
+• the physical aspects of packing and transporting your belongings in your new home;

-• Selling off extra furniture or personal possessions you no longer need
+• selling off extra furniture or personal possessions you no longer need.

 Where to find help